01 of 18

-Nothing prettifies a living room like plants.
+Nothing prettifies a living room like decorating with plants.
 Blooming perennials like daffodils or tulips add lovely color, while leafy beauties including ferns and spider plants bring interesting texture (plus they clean indoor air!)
 Don't like gardening?
 Try a few low-maintenance options from the succulent family and put them in cute DIY planters.Continue to 7 of 18 below.

 07 of 18

 Transform That Boring Box-Shaped SpaceContinue to 8 of 18 below.

 08 of 18